MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bValue*
- True if the element is absolutely positioned, false otherwise.
+ TRUE if the element is absolutely positioned, FALSE otherwise.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.